 - Unwrap the yogurt, which should be significantly thickened, and place it into a clean mixing bowl.

-- Add lemon juice, olive oil, dill, garlic powder, cucumber and stir well to combine.
+- Add lemon juice, dill, garlic powder, and 1/4 cup minced cucumber to the yogurt and stir well to combine.

 - Season with salt and pepper to taste and set aside in the refrigerator until ready to use.